pirkkahuhtala/agile-guidelines/README.md

                     - Maybe not in the first QA
             - Repeat

+#### Step 2: Create domain model
+- Based on user stories, create domain model
+    - A list of entities and their attributes
+- Find and form relationships between the entities

-### Step 2: Wireframe UX/UI
+#### Step 3: Wireframe UX/UI
 - Draw raw basic view of the app
 - Incorporate user stories so you can understand how the views work
 - If possible, make friends with a designer or hire one or ask your boss to hire one

-### Step 3: Choose a data structure and type of database
+### Step 4: Build a proof of concept
-- Based on wireframes and user stories, QA, create domain model
-    - A list of entities, their attributes
-    - Form relationships between the entities
+- Create proof of concept of the most difficult fundamental features of the app
+- This demonstrates that the app can actually be done

-### Step 4: Set up Github and an agile workflow
+### Step 5: Set up Github and an agile workflow
 - Stay organised, practice agile development
 - Set up Github repo, prevent merging to master
     - Force reviewing each other's code